manish-9245/manish-9245/README.md

 - 👋 Hi, I’m Manish Tiwari
 - 👀 I’m interested in Data Science and Web Development
 - 🌱 I’m currently learning Full stack Web development and R and Python for Data Science and Visualization
+- My Github has a lot more private repositories than public ones!
 - 📫 Reachout to me on manishsit13@gmail.com

 <!---